Minky Momo had a wand that likewise aged her from 8-ish to 18. It also gave her perfect skill with any career she named with the age-up.

 In Chrono Crusade, Chrono is usually to be found in the form of a teenage boy.
 However, in his full demon form, when getting power from Rosette's seal, he is a fully grown and not-unattractive man.

 In Tenjho Tenge, Maya is usually portrayed as a really young girl, almost chibified.
 It seems unlikely that such a child would be sword master; however, when she gets serious she transforms into well-endowed and shapely woman, capable of making members of the male species goggle.
 This is actually a reversal of the trope: The buxom beauty is Maya's true form.
-She regularly transforms into the tyke to conceal her strength.
+She regularly transforms into the tyke to conserve her strength.

 When schoolgirl sportscaster Tsukuda Miina becomes the Space Rabbit Girl Warrior Tsushiro Miina in Getsumen To Heiki Mina, she takes on a notably more... "mature" form.